Lorrainedaly/elite-equine-academy/README.md

 ## Footer

 * The footer is pushed to the bottom of the site on all pages.
-* It contains the same color styling as the heeader.
+* It contains the same color styling as the header.
 * It contains four social media links that open up in a new tab.
   * On Mobiles: